mikhail-tsennykh/MvcCheckBoxList/README.md

 Create an instance of checkbox list formatting class 'HtmlListInfo' with parameters:

     @{ var putCheckBoxesIntoUnorderedList = //...select from variants below...
-      // arranged inside of the html 'unordered list' new HtmlListInfo(HtmlTag.ul);
       // OR arranged inside of the html 'table' with three columns new HtmlListInfo(HtmlTag.table, 3);
       // OR arranged inside of vertical columns (div's which float left) containing three columns